CarloLepelaars/irouter/README.md

 ### Chat

-`Chat` is an easy way to interface with one or more LLMs, while tracking message history and token usage.
+`Chat` is an easy way to interface with one or more LLMs, while tracking message history, token usage, and supporting tool calling.

 #### Single LLM